The Different Skateboard Fashion Styles

 1970s

 In the 1970s, skate pants and skate shorts, often paired with a graphic tee, became a staple in the skateboarding community, epitomizing functional clothing with a stylish edge.
-Brands like Ralph Lauren and Comme des Garçons made their mark in this era, influencing popular culture and transforming skate attire into a global phenomenon.
-The Fairfax District, known for its eclectic vibe, saw skate-ready sneakers emerge as the go-to choice for skaters, a trend later popularized by celebrities like Justin Bieber, further cementing skate fashion’s place in mainstream style.
+World brands like Ralph Lauren and Comme des Garçons made their mark in this era, influencing popular culture and transforming skate attire into a global phenomenon.
+The Fairfax District, known for its eclectic vibe and vibrant skate parks, saw skate-ready sneakers emerge as the go-to choice for skaters.
+This trend, later popularized by celebrities like Justin Bieber, further cemented skate fashion’s place in mainstream style.

 1980s

-As soon as the ’80s hit, punk’s rebellious spirit had a major influence on skate culture and style.
+As soon as the ’80s hit, punk rock’s rebellious spirit had a major influence on skate culture and style.
 Punk aesthetics, including spiked hair, studded leather jackets, and ripped jeans, blended with DIY culture, allowing skaters to showcase their individualism through their style choices and broadening the definition of skate style.
-This period saw the rise of iconic skatewear, such as the iconic thrasher hoodies, Vans sneakers, and skate tees.
+This period saw the rise of iconic skatewear, such as the iconic Thrasher hoodies, Vans sneakers, and skate tees.
+Loose fitting clothing became popular, reflecting the laid-back yet edgy vibe of the era.
+Trucker hats also made their way into the skate scene, adding to the rugged and rebellious look.
 Punk fashion had a big impact on skate fashion in the 1980s, helping to shape the look of skateboarding for years to come.

 Man wearing appropriate shoes before riding his board